Learning from the Indian knowledge systems

 1. A comprehensive background philosophy

 The Indian civilization has developed a deep and well-worked out philosophical understanding of reality which is as suitable for the psychological as for the physical domain.
 Its earliest formulations can be found in some of the oldest Indian texts like the Ṛg Veda, the early Upaniṣads and the Bhagavad Gītā.
 The "Vedic paradigm" given in these texts functions as a loving grandmother to the enormous variety of spiritual, philosophical, religious and cultural schools which India later brought forth.
 Outside India, it has been mainly these later traditions that have made an impact.
 One can think for example of Buddhist thought, which spread throughout Asia and more recently through Europe and the Americas.
-Another example is Patanjali's Yoga Sutras which has become popular amongst American practitioners of hatha-yoga.
+Another example is Patanjali's Yoga Sutras which has become popular amongst practitioners of hatha-yoga.
 There is an extensive body of research about them, and there can be no reasonable doubt about their value for self-development and therapy.

 The older, more integral tradition is interesting for a different reason.
 It is its ability to support and nurture in an impartial — and often surprisingly modern — manner, the entire range of human efforts at understanding and improving the world and ourselves, whether religious, cultural, spiritual, or scientific.
-As science and technology are removing the distances that used to keep people and cultures apart, it is hard to exaggerate how much humanity needs such an integral framework for understanding all aspects of reality, and all the different ways in which different people deal with them.
+As science and technology are removing the distances that used to keep people and cultures apart, it is hard to exaggerate how much humanity needs such an integral framework for understanding all aspects of reality, and all the different ways in which people deal with them.

 2. Methods to arrive at reliable knowledge in the inner domain